bwesterf5/agility_dns_docs_17/docs/_build/html/_sources/gslb/datacenters/index.rst.txt

 .. note::   This task is only completed on gtm1.site1

-Create two Data Centers as shown below.
-Retain defaults unless otherwise noted:
+Create two darta centers according to the table below:

 .. csv-table::
    :header: "Setting", "Value"